Isaac Cruz: Romero vs. Cruz

 On the 30th of March, 2024, at the T-Mobile Arena in Paradise, Nevada, United States, Cruz went on to make his Super-Lightweight debut by facing Rolando "Rolly" Romero in Romero's first defense of his WBA super-lightweight title.
 In the Press Conference, Rolando Romero was making fun of Isaac Cruz because of his ears calling him "Chihuahua Cruz" and Romero wore a chain with the face of Cruz with big ears like a Chihuahua.

 Cruz started off strong in their scheduled 12-round bout by clocking Romero with a hard left hook in the 1st round that buckled his knees and had him stumbling backwards to the ropes.
 To Romero's credit, he managed to gather his wits quickly enough and staved off being knocked out by clinching Cruz and boxing at a distance right after.

 Across the following 4 rounds, Cruz's relentless pressure and ever-prominent combination punching was visibly taking its toll on the champion as Romero found himself more and more relying on his clinching strategy.
 In the 5th round, the clinching ended up being so repetitive that the bout's referee, Thomas Taylor, ended up deducting 1 point from Romero.

 From thereon forward, Cruz's domination heightened tenfold now that he had the luxury to be free of being clinched whenever he began landing his barrages on Romero.
-And the end came in the 8th round when Cruz, courtesy of spiteful left hook, rocked Romero so hard that he could not block or move away from the following 5 consecutive left and right haymakers that all landed flush on his chin and jaw.
+And the end came in the 8th round when Cruz, courtesy of spiteful left hook, rocked Romero to such an extent that he could not block or move away from the following 5 consecutive left and right haymakers that all landed flush on his chin and jaw.

 With that emphatic victory, Cruz was crowned the WBA Champion of the Super-Lightweight division.